unveroleone/HackStarter-Kit/README.md

 ### **5. Theory**
 A knowledge hub with detailed explanations of:
-- **Wiring Guides:** Step-by-step instructions for connecting hardware like the M5Stick or other modules.
+- **Wiring Diagrams:** Step-by-step instructions for connecting hardware like the M5Stick or other modules.
 - **HackTheory:** Topics like WiFi Deauthentication, signal jamming, and wireless communication protocols to deepen your understanding.

 ### **6. MyProducts**